Disputes + Litigation

 Shareholders in multiple shareholder disputes (Construction, Retail, Professional Services) (SA, 2017 - 2019)

-National insurer (as appearing town agent) in home building indemnity disputes (District Court, SA, 2018 - 2019)
+National insurer in home building indemnity proceedings (District Court, SA, 2018 - 2019)

 National fashion retailer in building defects dispute (Supreme Court, SA, 2017)